 - Take a surf lesson in one of the most iconic surf destinations in the world

-- Trek through West Bali National Park and spot a variety of monkeys and other animals
+- Trek through West Bali National Park and spot a variety of monkeys and other native wildlife

 - Swim in a refreshing jungle waterfall

-- Laugh your worries away with a fun and light hearted laughing yoga class
+- Laugh your worries away with a fun and light hearted yoga class

 - Visit iconic temples and dive into Balinese culture